 Many students were met with a surprise on Jan.
 24 when the local Chick-Fil-A hung a sign announcing their end to “College Nights” discounts.

-The deal, much beloved to Vanguard students, offered a free eight-count nugget with the purchase of a medium drink or fry.
+The deal, much beloved to Vanguard students, offered a free eight-count nugget with the purchase of a medium drink and fry.
 Many saw it as an opportunity to not only spend time with friends but get a decent deal on a good dinner.

-According to Heather Clarey, Marketing Director for the Harbor Boulevard Chick-Fil-A and VU alumna, news of the change was announced the location’s workers on Jan.
+According to Heather Clarey, Marketing Director for the Harbor Boulevard Chick-Fil-A and VU alumna, news of the change was announced to the location’s workers on Jan.
 1, after their previous operator left her position in December.

 Chick-Fil-A Corporate does not encourage “buy-one, get-one” offers for its franchises, but instead recommends a “surprise and delight” tactic with its patrons.
 According to Clarey, this allows for an outlook of blessing patrons rather than requiring them to give in order to get.
 However, this also allows less room for discounts and deals.

-Though the previous operator was the creator and perpetrator of the College Night discount, with her departure the timing felt right to move away from the “buy-one, get-one” as corporate stepped in to help with the transition.
+Though the previous operator was the creator of the College Night discount, with her departure the timing felt right to move away from the “buy-one, get-one” as corporate stepped in to help with the transition.
 However, the deletion of the promotion does not mean the end to the College Night atmosphere or possible “surprise and delights” in the future for visiting college students, Clarey explained.

 “College Nights are about community.
 We won’t be getting rid of College Nights on Wednesday, we just won’t be doing the buy-one, get-one free,” Clarey said.
-“We might do a surprise if we still have a College Nights and students still come.”
+“We might do a surprise if we still have College Nights and students still come.”